dnnunn/biosteam/migration/module_mapping_plan.md

 ## Immediate Follow-Up Tasks

-1. **Diagnostics:** add a CLI helper (e.g., `migration/scripts/dump_defaults.py`) to print module data for any key, smoothing future validation.
-2. **Builder Stubs:** extend the new `migration.unit_builders.register_baseline_unit_builders` to cover the remaining modules.
-USP00/USP01 now return `UnitPlan` objects with derived metrics; replicate the pattern for USP02, DSP01, etc.
-3. **Unit Wiring:** prioritise USP00, USP02, DSP01, DSP02, DSP05 for real BioSTEAM units since they dominate mass balance and cost.
-Use `Bioindustrial-Park` examples as references for unit parameters.
+1. **Diagnostics:** use `python -m migration.scripts.dump_defaults` to inspect module data and UnitPlans (supports inactive options via `--include-inactive`).
+2. **Unit Wiring:** convert the established UnitPlans (USP00–DSP05) into fully fledged BioSTEAM unit factories, starting with fermentation, microfiltration, UF/DF, chromatography, and spray drying.
-4. **Validation Hooks:** after each builder is implemented, connect it to regression tests comparing BioSTEAM outputs to Excel baselines (cost/kg, resin usage, buffer volumes).
+3. **Validation Hooks:** after each builder is implemented, connect it to regression tests comparing BioSTEAM outputs to Excel baselines (cost/kg, resin usage, buffer volumes).

 This plan will evolve as we implement builders; update this file after each module is wired or when new Excel options are characterised.